 Berlin Wall “Canvas”

 With Kreuzberg’s rebel culture under threat from the rising cost of rent, perhaps it’s helpful to reflect on local graffiti history so as to develop a perspective on where the neighborhood might be headed in future.
 With that in mind, I met up with Katia Hermann, an independent art historian, curator and writer who recently put together a photo exhibit dealing with Berlin’s graffiti past.
-The city’s graffiti scene, she remarked, had little to do with any cultural influence linked to the east or former Soviet Union, but rather traced its roots back to New York, Paris and Amsterdam.
+The city’s graffiti milieu, she remarked, had little to do with any cultural influence linked to the east or former Soviet Union, but rather traced its roots back to New York, Paris and Amsterdam.

 Graffiti arrived in Berlin in the 1970s, which at the time was literally and figuratively an island in the midst of East Germany.
 In an effort to protest Communist authorities and divisions within the city, artists focused all their energy on the Berlin Wall, which became “a big canvas” where everyone could paint.
 The new generation of graffiti artists was in turn linked to an earlier tradition of leftists which had adorned building walls with their own political messaging.
 At this early point, graffiti artists ran a considerably greater risk of getting into trouble on the east side of the wall as opposed to the western side, which lay within the American-occupied sector.
 In the latter, graffiti was permitted but on the opposite side, much feared Stasi police maintained constant vigilance over the so-called grey area of wall known as the “death strip.”